 - To ensure patients have access, we have to connect these decisions, enhance the interfaces, but respect the Regulatory and HTA domains.
 EMA will continue to be responsible for the benefit risk analysis of healthcare technologies, but they will not be responsible for pricing and reimbursement decisions.

-– The EMA will enable national regulators and payers to make decisions in healthcare systems.
+- The EMA will enable national regulators and payers to make decisions in healthcare systems.
 Priorities and evidence requirements need to be identified to support these decisions.
-Collaboration between Regulatory and HTA agencies can facilitate and support these decisions.
+HTA-Regulatory Collaboration in Europe can facilitate and support these decisions.

 - Multi-topic and multi-stakeholder contexts between Regulatory and HTA agencies will define the ecosystem, but it will also involve academia, doctors, patients, and developers.